neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 5 - Parsing Data/README.md

 ![](images/03.png)

 You'll see a message that the domain is being set up.
 Wait for that to complete.
+It takes a while.
+Mine took six minutes to complete.

 ![](images/04.png)

 Once it finishes, you'll see a message saying "The SageMaker Domain is ready."
-Click "Launch" and select "Studio" under that.
+Next to the default user, click "Launch" and select "Studio" under that.
 You'll be put through a few redirects.

+If the default user isn't shown, you may need to refresh the screen.

 ![](images/05.png)

 Then the environment will spend some more time provisioning.
+It took me four minutes.
+If prompted to "Keep waiting" or "Clear the workspace," choose to wait.

 ![](images/06.png)